donbing/Bitbot/docs/features.md

 **In order that** users find bitbot easy to use
 **I want** button presses for changing configuration values **So that** users can conveniently change common config options
- - *Scenario:* `A button is presses to toggle between picture-frame and chart modes.`
+ - *Scenario:* `✅ A button is pressed to toggle between picture-frame and chart modes.`
- - *Scenario:* `A button is pressed to refresh the current chart data.`
+ - *Scenario:* `✅ A button is pressed to cycle between configured currencies.`
- - *Scenario:* `A button is pressed to toggle the volume graph.`
+ - *Scenario:* `✅ A button is pressed to toggle the volume graph.`
- - *Scenario:* `A button is pressed to toggle between extended and normal layouts.`
+ - *Scenario:* `✅ A button is pressed to toggle between extended and normal layouts.`

 ## ✔️ Show setup instructions on first load
 >**AS** Marketing
 **In order** to avoid sending printed setup instructions with each device
-**I want** bit bot to guide the user through settting up the device when if first powers on
+**I want** Bitbot to guide the user through settting up the device when if first powers on
 **So that** users have an easy on-boarding experience and leave glowing reviews
  - *Scenario:* `✅ on first power on, Bitbot displays a friendly welcome message and explains how to configure the wifi`
  - *Scenario:* `🚧 before power on, Bitbot displays a simple graphinc showing assembly instructions`